bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-unregister.md

 # Unregister Widget for Vibe landing.repowidget.unregister

-{% note warning "We are still working on the tool" %}

-The functionality will be released soon.

-{% endnote %}

 > Scope: [`landing`](../scopes/permissions.md)
 >
 > Who can execute the method: any user

-The method `landing.repowidget.unregister` removes the widget for the Main page: our vibe.
+The method `landing.repowidget.unregister` removes the widget for Start page: the Vibe.
 On success, it returns `true`; otherwise, it returns `false` or an error with a description.

 ## Method Parameters